rubenhortas/fail2bangeolocation/README.md

 * ### Analyze all IPs registered by fail2ban for a given jailed server/service, e.g. sshd

-Requires root privileges
+:warning: Requires root privileges

 ```shell
 $ fail2bangeolocation server sshd
 ```

 * ### Analyze a log file
-May require root privileges depending on the file to be analyzed
+:warning: May require root privileges depending on the file to be analyzed

 ```shell
 $ fail2bangeolocation log /var/log/fai2ban.log